danielaparker/JsonCons.Net/doc_source/articles/JsonPath/JsonConsJsonPath.md

 ### Root and current node

-The symbol '$' represents the root value, the JSON document to be evaluated.
+The symbol '$' represents the root JSON value, the JSON document to be evaluated.
 The symbol '@' represents the "current node".
 At the start of an expression, the current node is the document to be evaluated, and as the expression is evaluated, it changes to reflect the node currently being processed.